MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 If you switch between online (remote) content, such as Bing.com and offline (local) content, you must specify the virtual domain.

-In contrast, if you navigate to a file URL, you have to replace it with the full path each time you switch between remote and local content.
-When specifying a file URL, the app navigates to a specific path; that's the only way the app can load local content.

-You can't use cross-origin resources for navigating to a file URL; `document.origin` is null.
+When specifying a file URL, the app navigates to a specific path, not a domain.
+As a result, you can't use cross-origin resources for navigating to a file URL, because `document.origin` is null.

-You can specify a folder each time you switch between online (remote) and offline (local) content.

 ##### [.NET/C#](#tab/dotnetcsharp)